-Based on its benchmarking results Frontier Economics concluded that for JT (Jersey), there is both a need (based on the price benchmarking) and scope (based on the cost benchmarking) for retail price reductions as part of the next price cap.
-In summary, Frontier Economics conclude that JT should in principle be able to align its overall level of retail prices to Sure's on the following grounds:
+Based on its benchmarking results Frontier Economics concluded that for JT, there is both a need (based on the price benchmarking) and scope (based on the cost benchmarking) for retail price reductions as part of the next price cap.
+In summary, Frontier Economics conclude that JT should, in principle, be able to align its overall level of retail prices to Sure's on the following grounds:

-1. JT has currently comparable OPEX per subscriber and should be able to achieve lower cost due to its larger scale of operation.
-If fibre related investments were not recovered from JT's retail fixed line services this would most likely further reduce the cost of its dominant business in its separated accounts;

-- 2. JT was in any event able to generate a higher return on Mean Capital Employed in 2012 than Sure (Guernsey); and - 3.
-The discontinuation of its Primetalk tariff will increase JT's revenues by more than £2m over the next four years which will help JT to partly offset the lost revenues from lower retail prices.
+- 1. JT has currently comparable operating expenditure (OPEX) per subscriber and should be able to achieve lower cost due to its larger scale of operation.
+If fibre related investments were not recovered from JT's retail fixed line services this would most likely further reduce the cost of its dominant business in its separated accounts; - 2.
+JT was in any event able to generate a higher return on Mean Capital Employed in 2012 than Sure in Guernsey; and - 3.
+The discontinuation of its PrimeTalk tariff will increase JT's revenues by more than £2m over the next four years, which will help JT to partly offset the lost revenues from lower retail prices.

-Based on the price benchmarking analysis at the time Frontier Economics found that JT's retail prices in Jersey were on average 33% higher than Sure, the dominant operator in Guernsey.
-However the retail OPEX benchmarking concluded that JT did not seem to have costs significantly above those of operators in other jurisdictions and concluded that there were no obvious indications of inefficiencies within JT from its cost benchmarking analysis, though this does not offer conclusive evidence that there was no room for achieving further cost efficiencies or offer evidence to change the conclusions of the price benchmarking.
+Frontier Economics analysis of the retail OPEX benchmarking concluded that JT did not appear to have costs significantly above those of operators in other jurisdictions and concluded that there were no obvious indications of inefficiencies within JT from its cost benchmarking analysis, though this does not offer conclusive evidence that there was no room for achieving further cost efficiencies or offer evidence to change the conclusions of the price benchmarking.

-Frontier Economics recommended that the JCRA consider applying an X-factor for JT's retail price control of fixed line services of 4% to 10% each year during a price control period of three years.
+Frontier Economics recommended that the JCRA consider applying an X-factor for JT's retail price control of fixed line services of -4% to -10% each year during a price control period of three years.
 The exact value of the X-Factor would depend on the relative importance of facilitating downstream competition and achieving greater parity in retail prices across the Channel Islands.